rwhite35/cyclops_alpha/README.md

 --

-### Machine Learning Field Training
+### Machine Learning Dataset Training Status

-Additionally, training data has not been included here as it's still in the training/annotation stage and not ready for a beta testing.
+- 20240906 Training data has not been included here as it's still in the training/annotation stage and not ready for a beta testing.<br />
+  Once its close, it will likely be posted on [Hugging Face](https://huggingface.co) since that is where the initial dataset was pulled from.

 --